We are committed to maintaining the trust and confidence of every client. We are GDPR-compliant but strive to go above

 Audience Research Projects

-Whether you're involved in one of our research projects as an audience member or a client, you can be assured that all our research is carried out in a way that respects privacy and personal data.
+Whether you’re involved in one of our research projects as an audience member or a client, know that we do that research in a way that respects privacy and personal data.

-Sometimes, businesses give us access to the data they already have on audiences so we can do research on their behalf.
-If you’ve booked a ticket or engaged with a business before, your personal contact data may be present in the data they give us access to.
+Sometimes, businesses give us access to the data they already have on audiences to research on their behalf.
+So, for example, if you have booked a ticket or engaged with a business before, your personal contact data may be present in the data they give us.

-At other times, we’re asked to collect new data for businesses.
-As part of this, we would pass the personal details of research participants back to the business—but only if the participants have given us permission to do this.
+At other times, we collect new data for businesses.
+As part of this, we would pass the personal details of research participants back to the company—but only if the participants have permitted us to do this.

-If your personal contact details are included in any data we use, protecting that information is very important to us.
+If your personal contact details are contained in any data we use, know that protecting that information is important to us.

 Links to Other Web Sites

 Access to Your Personal Information

-You're entitled to access the personal information that we hold and raise a complaint if you have any issues with how we process data.
-Email your request or complaints to us at [email protected].
+You’re entitled to access the personal information that we hold and raise a complaint if you have any issues with processing data.
+Please email your request or complaints to us at email@example.com.